-- 18. Notice of Magisterial Inquiry Whenever it is decided to make an inquiry under clause (a) or clause (b) of rule 17, the District Magistrate or other Magistrate appointed as aforesaid or the Magistrate deputed under clause (b) of rule 17 as the case may be, shall at once inform the Head of the Railway Administration concerned and the Divisional Railway Manager by telegraph, of the date and hour at which the inquiry will commence so as to enable the railway administration to summon the requisite expert evidence, and thereafter, he shall proceed to the scene of the accident and conduct the inquiry. - 19.
-Judicial Inquiry A magistrate, making an inquiry under rule 17, may summon any railway servant, and any other persons whose presence he may think necessary, and after taking the evidence and completing the inquiry shall, if he considers that there are sufficient grounds for holding a judicial inquiry, take the requisite steps for bringing to trial any person whom he may consider to be criminally liable for the accident. - 20.
-The result of magisterial inquiry to be communicated to the Head of the Railway Administration The result of every inquiry or investigation made under rule 17 shall be communicated by the Magistrate who has held such inquiry or investigation, to the Head of the Railway Administration concerned and to the Commissioner of Railway Safety. - 21.
-Procedure for summoning railway servants to assist the Magistrate holding judicial inquiry (1) If in the course of any judicial inquiry into an accident occurring in the course of working a railway, the Magistrate holding such inquiry desires the assistance of the Commissioner of Railway Safety Head of the Railway Administration concerned, he shall issue a requisition to the Chief Commissioner of Railway Safety or the Railway Board, for the presence of the Commissioner of Railway Safety or the Head of the Railway Administration, stating at the same time the nature of the assistance required, and if the assistance of any Railway Officer is required the Magistrate shall issue a requisition to the Head of the Railway Administration for his attendance in the Court.
+18. Notice of Magisterial inquiry.-Whenever it is decided to make an inquiry under clause

+(a) or clause (b) of Rule 17, the District Magistrate or other Magistrate appointed as aforesaid or the Magistrate deputed under clause (b) of Rule 17, as the case may be, shall at once inform the Head of the Railway Administration concerned and the Divisional Railway Manager by telegraph, of the date and hour at which the inquiry will commence so as to enable the Railway Administration to summon the requisite expert evidence, and thereafter, he shall proceed to the scene of the accident and conduct the inquiry.

+- 19. Judicial Inquiry.-A Magistrate, making an inquiry under Rule 17, may summon any railway servant, and any other person whose presence he may think necessary, and after taking the evidence and completing the inquiry shall, if he considers that there are sufficient grounds for holding a judicial inquiry, take the requisite steps for bringing to trial any person whom he may consider to be criminally liable for the accident. - 20.
+The result of magisterial inquiry to be communicated to the Head of the Railway Administration.-The result of every inquiry or investigation made under Rule 17 shall be communicated by the Magistrate who has held such inquiry or investigation, to the Head of the Railway Administration concerned and to the Commissioner of Railway Safety. - 21.
+Procedure for summoning railway servants to assist the Magistrate holding judicial inquiry.- - (1) If in the course of any judicial inquiry into an accident occurring in the course of working a railway, the Magistrate holding such inquiry desires the assistance of the Commissioner of Railway Safety or Head of the Railway Administration concerned, he shall issue a requisition to the Chief Commissioner of Railway Safety or the Railway Board, for the presence of the Commissioner of Railway Safety or the Head of the Railway Administration, stating at the same time the nature of the assistance required, and if the assistance of any Railway Officer is required the Magistrate shall issue a requisition to the Head of the Railway Administration for his attendance in the court. - (2) The requisition referred to in sub-section (1) shall state the nature of the assistance required.
+In summoning railway officials, the Magistrate shall take care not to summon on the same day so large a number of the employees, especially of one class, as to cause inconvenience to the working of the railway.
+In the case of serious accidents the Magistrate may obtain reports from the Commissioner of Railway Safety and the Head of the Railway